All posts

 • Access logs are auditable and aligned with GDPR data minimization principles (GDPR Art.
 5)

-DeployIt never executes code.
-The read-only repo digest is a static artifact with content hashes, symbol maps, and PR-derived notes so support answers stay accurate without exposing secrets or production data.
+::callout DeployIt never executes code.
+The read-only repo digest is a static artifact with content hashes, symbol maps, and PR-derived notes so support answers stay accurate without exposing secrets or production data. ::

 From question to code-grounded answer